NSHipster/articles/2013-06-24-uuid-udid-unique-identifier.md

 ---

-Of course, UUIDs have many other uses: primary identifiers for records in distributed systems, names for temporary files, or even a bulk color generator (take chunk hexadecimal representation into chunks of 6).
+Of course, UUIDs have many other uses: primary identifiers for records in distributed systems, names for temporary files, or even a bulk color generator (chunk the hexadecimal representation into 5 groups of 6!).
 But on iOS, it's all about tracking, about finding what was lost in a sea of network traffic and possibilities.
 Knowing where you stand on uniqueness is the first step to understanding all of this.